picostack/pico/README.md

 It's primarily a server side tool aimed at Linux servers, so there aren't any install scripts for other platforms.
 Most Windows/Mac usage is probably just local testing so just use `go get` for these use-cases.

-## Overview

-Wadsworth is a little tool for implementing [Git-Ops][git-ops] in single-server environments.
-It's not a cloud/cluster tool however it could easily be used as one, but you'd probably be better off using something like [kube-applier][kube-applier], [Terraform][terraform], [Ansible][ansible] or any of these more "serious" tools.

-Instead, Wadsworth aims to be extremely simple.
-You give it some Git repositories and tell it to run commands when those Git repositories receive commits and that's about it.
-It also provides a way of safely passing in credentials from [Hashicorp's Vault][vault] so you can say goodbye to storing your MySQL password in a .env file!

 ## Usage

 Currently, Wadsworth has a single command: `run` and it takes a single parameter: a Git URL.
 This Git URL defines the